Easter Rising: Planning the Rising

-Shortly after the outbreak of World War I, Roger Casement and Clan na Gael leader John Devoy met the German ambassador to the United States, Johann Heinrich von Bernstorff, to discuss German backing for an uprising.
-Casement went to Germany and began negotiations with the German government and military.
-He persuaded the Germans to announce their support for Irish independence in November 1914.
-Casement also attempted to recruit an Irish Brigade, made up of Irish prisoners of war, which would be armed and sent to Ireland to join the uprising.
-However, only 56 men volunteered.
-Plunkett joined Casement in Germany the following year.
-Together, Plunkett and Casement presented a plan (the 'Ireland Report') in which a German expeditionary force would land on the west coast of Ireland, while a rising in Dublin diverted the British forces so that the Germans, with the help of local Volunteers, could secure the line of the River Shannon, before advancing on the capital.
-The German military rejected the plan, but agreed to ship arms and ammunition to the Volunteers.
+Shortly after the outbreak of World War I, Roger Casement and John Devoy went to Germany and began negotiations with the German government and military.
+Casement – later accompanied by Plunkett – persuaded the Germans to announce their support for Irish independence in November 1914.
+Casement envisioned the recruitment of Irish prisoners of war, to be known as the Irish Brigade, aided by a German expeditionary force who would secure the line of the River Shannon, before advancing on the capital.
+Neither intention came to fruition, but the German military did agree to ship arms and ammunition to the Volunteers, gunrunning having become difficult and dangerous on account of the war.